-One of the distinctive advantages of the ApexSQL Audit is “open” reporting system which doesn’t limit or restrict output and offers the possibility of CSV, Excel, Doc and PDF exports.
+One of the distinctive advantages of the ApexSQL Audit is the “open” reporting system which doesn’t limit or restrict output and offers the possibility of CSV, Excel, Doc and PDF exports.

 ApexSQL Audit has no limitation on number of events that can be displayed in the report.
 Some other tools limit to a fixed number of events.

 ApexSQL Audit has another advantage in the use of the CSV file format (amongst others) for exporting reports to a file.
 The CSV export, combined with the lack of fixed export limitations provides a significant advantage when reviewing exported results.

 Out-of-the-box but still configurable reports

-Like other tools, ApexSQL Audit utilize built-in reports capable to meet most of the reporting requirements on audited data.
+Like other tools, ApexSQL Audit utilizes built-in reports capable to meet most of the reporting requirements on audited data.

 What makes these out-of-the-box reports different and more advanced than similar competitor’s implementations, though, is the flexibility and customization that exists via the comprehensive filtering options that are available.